tomharris4/contact-matrix-analysis-public/README.md

-# Differences in contact survey design produce apparent structural changes in age-stratified contact patterns
+# Untangling the contribution of survey design and demographic change to observed differences in age-stratified contact patterns

-This data and code accompanies the journal article, 'Differences in contact survey design produce apparent structural changes in age-stratified contact patterns' by Harris et al.
+This data and code accompanies the journal article, 'Untangling the contribution of survey design and demographic change to observed differences in age-stratified contact patterns' by Harris et al.

 ## **File hierarchy**